edambasuren/terminal/README.md

 * Due to use of PHP built-in web server, I had to run 2 different web servers on different ports: 8000 and 8080.

-* In more developed environments a lot of lower level code will be replaced by use of frameworks and libraries.
+* In more developed environment a lot of lower level code will be replaced by use of frameworks and libraries.